Author Bios

 David E. Carter, Ph.D., Associate Professor of Criminology and Criminal Justice, Southern Oregon University, https://inside.sou.edu/criminology/faculty/davidcarter.html

 David E. Carter joined the Criminology and Criminal Justice Department in 2008.
 He received his Ph.D. from the University of Cincinnati.
-Dave served in the U.S. Army for 8 years as a linguist prior to attending school.
+Dave served in the U.S. Army for 8 years as a linguist before attending school.
 He has published works in the Journal of Research in Crime and Delinquency in the area of life-course research, as well as in the Corrections Compendium, where he wrote about U.S. inmate populations.
 He also works with local agencies (in a consultative role) providing evidence-based practices and evaluations for correctional programs in the area of effective interventions and evidence-based programming.
 At SOU, Dave has helped facilitate the Lock-In event and annual that provides students with a hands-on experience of the justice system.

 Brian Fedorek, Ph.D., Associate Professor of Criminology and Criminal Justice, Southern Oregon University, https://inside.sou.edu/criminology/faculty/brianfedorek.html